 But, there is more that must take place the other six days of the week.
 We are told by Christ to “never forget” and then, at the end of Mass we are told to “Go in peace to love and serve the Lord.”
-That’s what Jesus meant by “Follow Me”.
-That’s why he never said, “Worship Me”.
+That’s what Jesus meant by “Follow me”.
+He never said, “Worship me”.

 Don’t sleep walk through life, it’s too important, and frankly it’s way too awesome to miss!

 I’m not going to tell you where or how to worship, or give you a formula or a check list to send you on your way to sainthood.
 But, I will tell you this: you cannot love and serve others (which is our greatest calling) until you are able to love yourself.
 And you can’t love yourself by means of any of the myriad of self-help books on the market.
 You can only do that by growing in the knowledge that you are deeply and passionately loved by the God who created you!
 And you can only do that by being in relationship with him which requires your time.